AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

    Once the form is closed, the delivery phase is over and the form becomes unavailable: it is no longer accessible to users.

    The expiry date can be defined in the form properties window.
-For more on this, refer to [Making a form available online](#making-a-form-available-online)
+For more on this, refer to [Making a form available online](#making-a-form-available-online).

 The publication status of a form is displayed in the list of forms.